mufaddalk/mufaddalk.github.io/README.md

 ## ✨ Featured Projects

-- [Project 1](https://github.com/mufaddalk/blockcerts-verifier) - A brief description of your project.
+- [Blockchain certificate verifier](https://github.com/mufaddalk/blockcerts-verifier) - A brief description of your project.
-- [Project 2](https://github.com/mufaddalk/customer-reward-app) - A brief description of your project.
+- [Customer Reward App](https://github.com/mufaddalk/customer-reward-app) - A brief description of your project.

 ---